Arch-Mina/TibiaNetworkAPI/README.md

  A network packet simulation tool for Tibia 10.0

 # Important
- I'm not available to update or fix this tool, just to answer questions in issues.
+ I'm not available to update or fix this tool, just to answer questions in issues.<br/>
- Feel free to report bugs and do pull requests.
+ Feel free to report bugs and do pull requests.<br/>
- This tool is available for TESTING purposes only.
+ This tool is available for TESTING purposes only.<br/>
+ Last thing, the code for now is missing organization, feel free to fix this if you want.

 # How to compile?
 [Requirements]
  - Visual Studio 2019 (install C++)
  - Lua 5.1 libs (include & lib, you can use the vcpkg to install and download easier)

+[Downloads]
+ - You can find the binaries compiled inside 'binaries' folder (faster way if you don't wanna compile the project).

 [Compiling]
  - Open TibiaNetworkAPI.sln with Visual Studio 2019